-NOTE: The water pump switches should be in the OFF position when the recreation for any amount of time.
+NOTE: The water pump switches should be in the OFF position when the recreation vehicle is left unattended for any amount of time.

 Periodically check the in-line water pump strainer for accumulated debris.
 To clean, shut off the water pump, unscrew the clear cap, remove the re-useable metal strainer, clear any debris, then reinstall.